 3. More subtle forms of spiritual practice required for rapid spiritual growth

 Increasing the Sattva component in the more subtle bodies such as the mind, intellect and subtle-ego will require a more subtle-type of spiritual practice.
 Moreover the purification achieved in the physical and vital bodies by yoga and pranayam can occur by following other paths of spiritual practice as well.

 4. Yoga and pranayam may not prevent the effect of destiny

 It is important to add that there is no connection between purification of the body and the destiny to be experienced by it.
 For example if a person is destined to sustain an accident, or develop some muscle disease like a degenerative myopathy, having done yogic asanas is not going to prevent it.
 Purification of the body however increases the tolerance of the body to face its destiny.

 5. Spiritual purity required to attain Heaven after death

 One of the objectives of spiritual growth is to attain a higher plane of existence like Heaven (Swarga), Maharlok, Janalok, Tapolok or Satyalok after death.
 Even to attain the subtle-region of Heaven, which is the lowest among the aforementioned positive regions in one’s afterlife each of the various bodies of our existence mentioned in the above table should be at least 50% pure.
-Refer to the article – Where we go after death.

-- If yogic asanas and pranayam are complemented with other forms of spiritual practice to purify the mental body and other bodies then a person can achieve rapid spiritual progress in his lifetime.
+- If yoga and pranayam are complemented with other forms of spiritual practice to purify the mental body and other bodies then a person can achieve rapid spiritual progress in his lifetime.
 Thus a person can make progress to achieve the purpose of life which is to merge with God.